LeToNode/Play2.0-CN-doc/production/ProductionHeroku.md

 ## Create a new application on heroku

-> Note that you need an Heroku account, and to install the heroku gem before.
+> Note that you need an Heroku account, and to install the heroku gem.

 ```bash
 $ heroku create --stack cedar